ripplejs/ripple/README.md

 # Ripple

-A DOM binding component based on component/reactive.
+A DOM binding component based on component/reactive and tower/template.

 ## Features

 Possible features we could include

 * Iteration
-* Bind more than one object (think express routes)
+* Bind more than one object
-* Filters between object and DOM
+* Filters between object and DOM via streams
-* Two-way binding ?
+* Two-way binding
-* "Global" bindings - create an Binder and share it
-* Nice templating.
-Probably just attributes to keep it simple
-* To be a binding "foundation" - it doesn't come with any bindings at all?
-* Take all the good bits from Angular, Ractive, React and Reactive.
-* Use streams as a base for data flow ?
+* Use streams as a base for data flow
 * Have a `scope` for bindings like Angular

 ## API